 Interest on Unsecured Loans for the Property

 If you’ve obtained financing in the form of an unsecured loan, specifically used for a given property, that interest may also be deductible.
-For example, you might have gotten an unsecured loan for the replacement of a roof on a property; the interest on that may be deductible.
-Prior to the 2018 tax changes, interest on lines of credit was also deductible, but are no longer.
+For example, you might have an unsecured loan for the replacement of a roof, that interest may be deductible.

 This is an area where you may want to engage the services of your accountant because deductibility for unsecured loans can be tricky ― particularly if the proceeds were used on more than one property or certain amounts used personally.
 Accurate accounting is vital.

-You may have also used a credit card or fuel card for the property and incurred some interest.
-An example might be purchasing a refrigerator for a property from an appliance store on a credit card, but paying for it over several months, resulting in some interest charges.
+You may have also used a credit card for the property and incurred some interest.
+An example is using a credit card to purchase a refrigerator for your rental property and paying for it over several months, resulting in interest charges.
 The interest stemming from that purchase would be deductible.

-Similar to the situation with unsecured loans, involve your tax professional or CPA if you are trying to deduct credit card interest because it can be tough to properly account for.
+Similar to the situation with unsecured loans, involve your tax professional or CPA if you are trying to deduct credit card interest because it can be tough to track properly.

-If you want more information on business credit cards, how they work, and who they’re right for check out our guide on best small business credit cards of 2017.
+If you want more information on business credit cards, how they work, and who they’re right for, then check out our guide to the best small business credit cards of 2018.

-Real estate investors receive rental property tax benefits and being able to deduct related expenses is definitely one of them.
-Property taxes, licensing fees, and occupancy taxes are three of the most common forms of taxation for rental property and they’re also deductible.
+Real estate investors receive rental property tax deductions — deducting related expenses is definitely one of them.
+Property taxes, licensing fees, and occupancy taxes are three of the most common forms of taxation for rental property, and they’re also deductible.
 You need to report expenses allocated for the rental property on a Schedule E.

 Virtually every county or municipality in the country charges property taxes.
-In rural areas the amount may be small, perhaps only a few hundred dollars.
-In some markets property taxes can be quite high, sometimes 6 figures per year.
-Property taxes are one of the legitimate expenses related to a rental property, hence tax deductible.
+In rural areas, the amount may be small, perhaps only a few hundred dollars.
+In some markets, property taxes can be quite high, sometimes up to six figures a year.
+Rental properties are typically taxed at a higher rate than primary residences.

-You can find out your county’s tax rate by asking your local realtor or mortgage professional.
-You can also find it at your county’s Office of the Assessor or Recorder.
-Sometimes these offices have slightly different names but you can google your county and find property tax information on their site as well as a contact phone number.
+You can find your rental property tax rate at your county’s office of the assessor or recorder.
+Sometimes these offices have slightly different names, but you can Google your county and find property tax information on their site as well as a contact phone number.
 If you have a mortgage on the property, your lender will send you an escrow summary that shows property taxes paid as well.

 Many states have licensing requirements for rental property.
-This refers to a license specifically for the property, not to be confused with a business license for your real estate business (but, which may be deductible in another way).
+This refers to a license specifically for the property, not to be confused with a business license for your real estate business, which may be deductible.
 If you’ve had to obtain or renew a landlord or similar license for the property, that cost is deductible.

-Some states charge occupancy taxes on rental amounts, very similar to sales tax.
+Some states charge occupancy taxes on rental amounts, similar to sales tax.
 This is particularly the case in states where short-term rentals are common.
-Examples include Florida which charges a “tourist tax” for rentals less than 7 months and multiple areas throughout Arizona.
-If you are required to pay a tax on rental amounts, that figure can be written off.
-These taxes vary by state and sometimes vary by city, county or even municipality.
+Examples include Florida, which charges a “tourist tax” for rentals less than seven months and multiple areas throughout Arizona.
+If you are required to pay a tax on rental amounts, that expense is deductible.
+These taxes vary by state and, sometimes, vary by city, county, or even municipality.

 Any form of insurance is considered an expense, hence tax deductible for the rental building.
-This includes basic hazard insurance, and special perils insurance such as flood or hurricane coverage, as well as liability insurance.
+This includes basic hazard insurance and special perils insurance like flood or hurricane coverage as well as liability insurance.